n0tn1w/RentHouse/README.md

 - Number of seats
 - Gearbox which can be Manual or Auto
 - Type of the engine which can be Diesel, Petrol and Electric
-- It has 3 children Car, Motorcycle and Bus
+- We have 3 types of vehicles - Car, Motorcycle and Bus

 ## Car
 - Inherited properties from class Vehicle
-- Is it sports car
+- Is it sports car (true/false)
-- Is it convertable
+- Is it convertable (true/false)

 ## Bus
 - Inherited properties from class Vehicle
 - Rating of the bus
-- Does it have AC
+- Does it have AC (true/false)

 ## Motorcycle
 - Inherited properties from class Vehicle
-- Does it have a sidecar
+- Does it have a sidecar (true/false)
-- Does it have extra storage space
+- Does it have extra storage space (true/false)

 ## Customer
 - Name